 B i o g r a p h y

-Ms. Nickel has played chamber recitals in venues across the region including The Kennedy Center’s Millennium Stage, The National Institute of Health, the Alden Theater, historic Mount Vernon, Salisbury College, and George Mason University.
-Recently, Julianna has enjoyed working with the Boulanger Initiative in chamber recitals Since moving to the DC area, Julianna has also performed as a soloist with the American Festival Pops Orchestra, the George Mason University Symphony Orchestra, and the Landon Symphonette.
-She will solo with George Mason’s Wind Symphony in the Fall of 2019.
-Additionally, Julianna is the Director of the Mason Community Arts Flute Camp that takes place each summer.
+Ms. Nickel has played chamber recitals in venues across the world including The Kennedy Center’s Millennium Stage, The National Institute of Health, Stellenbosch University (South Africa), Georgetown University, the Alden Theater, historic Mount Vernon, Salisbury College, and Old Town Hall in Fairfax.
+Recently, Julianna has enjoyed working with the Boulanger Initiative in performance.
+Since moving to the DC area, Julianna has performed as a soloist with the American Festival Pops Orchestra, the George Mason University Symphony Orchestra, the George Mason University Wind Ensemble, and the Landon Symphonette.
+She is regular chamber performer with the “In Your Neighborhood Series” presented by the National Symphony Orchestra each January.

 Julianna attended the New England Conservatory Music where she received both her Bachelors and Masters of Music.
-Her teachers were Paula Robison, Fenwick Smith, and Leone Buyse.
-While at NEC, she was Principal Flute and Personnel Manager of the Gardner Museum Orchestra, a frequent Principal Flutist with the Vermont Symphony, and second flutist with the Boston Philharmonic.
+Her teachers were Paula Robison, Leone Buyse, and Fenwick Smith.
+While a student, she was Principal Flute and Personnel Manager of the Gardner Museum Orchestra, a frequent Principal Flutist with the Vermont Symphony, and second flutist with the Boston Philharmonic.

 Ms. Nickel was a Tanglewood Fellow.
 She was a member of the prestigious National Repertory Orchestra and spent two summers with the National Orchestra Institute.
 She also spent two summers at the Aspen Music Festival where she was a soloist with the Chamber Orchestra.